AdobeDocs/workfront.en/help/administration-and-setup/customize-workfront/create-manage-custom-forms/custom-forms-overview.md

 user-type: administrator
 product-area: system-administration
 navigation-topic: create-and-manage-custom-forms
+title: Custom forms overview
+description: The highlighted information on this page refers to functionality available only in the new Workfront experience beta.
 ---

-# Custom forms overview {#custom-forms-overview}
+# Custom forms overview

 The highlighted information on this page refers to functionality available only in the new Workfront experience beta.

 **Video**:

 See this video overview of custom forms.

 ![](assets/video-icon-verysmall.png) [Custom Forms in the new Workfront experience](https://one.workfront.com/s/learningpath2/custom-forms-in-the-new-workfront-experience-final-MCC2AF4MH6NRHKHJJBXO6T65DHUU)

-You can build custom forms that users can attach to a *`Workfront`* objects and fill out to supply information about those objects.
+You can build custom forms that users can attach to a *Workfront* objects and fill out to supply information about those objects.

 For example, users can attach a custom form like the one pictured below to projects where they need to supply creative brief information:

 ![](assets/custom-form-350x269.png)

-The custom fields in a custom form are in addition to the fields that *`Workfront`* provides for each object type.
+The custom fields in a custom form are in addition to the fields that *Workfront* provides for each object type.
 You can customize them to fit your environment and work flow.

-For instructions on creating a custom form, see [Create or edit a custom form](create-or-edit-a-custom-form.md).
+For instructions on creating a custom form, see [Create or edit a custom form](../../../administration-and-setup/customize-workfront/create-manage-custom-forms/create-or-edit-a-custom-form.md).

-## About associating custom forms with objects
+## Adding custom forms to objects
-{#about-associating-custom-forms-with-objects}

-A custom form can be associated with the following object types:
+A custom form can be associated with any of the following object types:

 * Project (including Business Cases)
 * Task